microsoft/api-guidelines/Guidelines.md

 1. Removing or renaming APIs or API parameters
 2. Changes in behavior for an existing API
 3. Changes in Error Codes and Fault Contracts
-4. Anything that would violate the [Principal of Least Astonishment][principal-of-least-astonishment]
+4. Anything that would violate the [Principle of Least Astonishment][principle-of-least-astonishment]

 Services MUST explicitly define their definition of a breaking change, especially with regard to adding new fields to JSON responses and adding new API arguments with default fields.
 Services that are co-located behind a DNS Endpoint with other services MUST be consistent in defining contract extensibility.